premalatha-sureshbabu/Exno.4-Prompt-Engg/README.md

 Evaluation:

-Insightfulness: Claude gave a slightly more layered analysis of tone.
+->Insightfulness: Claude gave a slightly more layered analysis of tone.

-Tone & Language: Both platforms accurately identified informal vs. formal contrasts.
+->Tone & Language: Both platforms accurately identified informal vs. formal contrasts.

-Conversion Prediction: Both identified potential for conversion with appropriate follow-up.
+->Conversion Prediction: Both identified potential for conversion with appropriate follow-up.

-Speed: Efficient responses from both.
+->Speed: Efficient responses from both.

 ### 3. Experiential Perspective Prompt
 Objective: To simulate a customer's emotional experience while browsing the product listing and predict their level of engagement or conversion.